 Furthermore, while the majority of cases involved adult offenders, they were also able to provide some common characteristics which can be applied to juvenile offenders of parricide, that is offenders who were under the age of 18 years when they committed the crime.
 These characteristics include; that offenders are most often teenage boys with no history of psychosis, actions are often spontaneous and not pre-planned and can be motivated by long-term abuse by the parents.
 Furthermore, juvenile offenders often feel relief after the murder rather than remorse.

-These categories, developed from years of case studies, are very useful but human behaviour is complex and often cases do not fit neatly within the boundaries of one or the other.
+These categories, developed from years of case studies, are very useful but human behavior is complex and often cases do not fit neatly within the boundaries of one or the other.
 There can be a cross-over where offenders show signs of more than one category.
-According to Dr Heide, “The critical consideration in deciding the parricide type is the motivation for the killing”.
+According to Dr. Heide, “The critical consideration in deciding the parricide type is the motivation for the killing”.

 - Cussen, T., and Bryant, W (2015) Domestic/Family Homicide in Australia.
 Australian Institute of Criminology, Research in Practice No. 38, pp21-40